SenSmart 6000 Series Fixed Gas Detector - GAS SENSOR TECHNOLOGIES USED

-The SenSmart 5000, and 6000 Series of Fixed Gas Detectors accept all of the latest generation smart sensor technologies that RC Systems manufactures.
+The SenSmart 5000 and 6000 Series of Fixed Gas Detectors accept all latest generation smart sensor technologies manufactured by RC Systems.

 - Catalytic Combustible, Electrochemical, Photo Ionization (PID), and Infrared.

-There are two main sensor technologies that are capable of measuring combustable gases: Catalytic Bead and Infrared.
+There are two main sensor technologies that are capable of measuring combustible gases, Catalytic Bead and Infrared.
 When to use either technology?
 Although much less expensive than IR sensors, the catalytic bead LEL sensor is one of the most susceptible to poisons and inhibitors.
-Often times by using an IR combustable sensor, you can avoid that.
+This can be avoided by using an IR combustible sensor.

 Catalytic bead combustible gas sensors basically consist of hot filaments (active and reference elements) enclosed behind a sintered stainless steel flame arrestor.
-The active element is treated with a catalyst to effectively burn or oxidize the gas while the reference element is nonreactive and provides compensation for ambient conditions: temperature and humidity.
+The active element is treated with a catalyst to effectively burn or oxidize the gas while the reference element is nonreactive and provides compensation for ambient conditions, temperature and humidity.
 The two elements are configured in a Wheatstone bridge circuit whereby exposure to combustible gas imbalances the bridge and generates an electrical output directly related to gas concentration.
-The catalytic gas sensor is not selective and detects numerous combustible gases and vapors.
+The catalytic gas sensor is non-selective, detecting numerous combustible gases and vapors.